jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 All models are trained for 100 epochs, In all cases the activation function in the output layer was the softmax and the loss the categorical cross entropy.

-* You can label your own images by downloading the <a href="https://bimcv.cipf.es/bimcv-projects/project-midas/">MIDAS project</a> model weights.
+You can label your own images with the script: predict_SpineSegmentation.py

+Inputs:

+- nifty_path (str): the path to the T2 weighted image nifti file, .nii.gz extension.

+- model_path (str): the path to the model file, JSON-format data.
+Models in [Table 1](#table1).

+- weights-path (str): the path to the model weights file, .h5 extension.
+Weights of the models in: <a href="https://bimcv.cipf.es/bimcv-projects/project-midas/">MIDAS project</a>

 Intersection over Union (IoU) [(Long et al., 2015)](#2) was used as the metric to compare the performance of the evaluated network architectures.